wcjson/wcjson/README.md

 ## RETURN VALUES

-The functions return 0 on success, or a negative value if a deserialization, decoding or encoding error occurs.
+The functions return 0 on success or a negative value if a deserialization, decoding or encoding error occurs.
 The
 **wctowcjsons**(),